Pranav0209/trade-replicator/README.md

 Exits are proportional to the Master's exit.

-- If Master exits 50% of their position, Child exits 50% of theirs.
+- If Master exits 50% of their position, Child exits 50% of theirs (Percentage Based).
+- **Why?** This ensures the system is self-correcting.
+If the Child has fewer lots than expected, it still closes the correct _proportion_ of its holdings, preventing "Short" positions or orphaned lots.
 - If Master exits 100%, Child exits 100% and the Strategy State resets.

 ## 📂 Directory Structure